Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 I'm going to say mashups for me.

-Are you going to say your name?
+Are you going to say a name?

 I'm Nick Cody.

-And I'm Luke Heggy.
+And I'm Lou Kiki.

-And we're from Midflight Brawl for the people,
+And we're from mid-flight brawl for the people,

-most people who are listening to this who don't know who the fuck we are.
+who don't know who the fuck we are.

-In terms of music, if I like a song, I'll just listen to it
+In terms of music, if I like a song,

-I'm widely known for my open mind.
+You know, I'm widely known for my open mind.

-Hopefully this works.
+Man, hopefully this works.

-As I said, commercial radio, I think every second song,
+As I said, commercial radio,

-you go, fuck yeah, Fleetwood Mac.
+you go, fuck yeah, Fleetwood Matt, hold on.

 What's this bloke done to it?

-That's a motto of commercial music, isn't it?
+That's a motto of commercial music,

-Fuck yeah, Fleetwood Mac.
+Fuck, yeah, Fleetwood Mac.

-My favourite at the minute is Toxic.
+My favourite at the minute is

-There's a song called Toxic Pony, which is a genuine Britney Spears match-up.
+There's a song called Toxic Pony

-If I had to have a stab.
+If I had to have a stab

 Is it genuine?